 The next steps

-After the analysis and the feasibility study on the aircraft design, the subsequent phases have already been illustrated in the plan.
+After the analysis and feasibility study on the aircraft design, the subsequent phases have already been illustrated in the plan.

 Flow control aircraft, the time is ripe